Writing an Abstract

 - If you have space, a hint as to the implications of your findings or the general importance of your argument

 A good exercise for writing an abstract is to continually answer the question “What is my report/paper/presentation about?” or, more accurately, “What does my report/paper/presentation do?”

 The Writing Center

 The Writing Center currently has Writing Consultants who are specifically trained to help you write your abstracts for Student Scholars Day.
-For a link to the Writing Center click here.
+Link to the Writing Center.
 Please e-mail Lisa Gullo to make ½ hour appointments with a writing consultant.